-When considering the legal definition of similarly situated small business, prime contractors that are consider entering into a subcontractor also want to be aware of various factors that could influence the outcome of any future litigation.
+Similarly Situated Subcontractors and NAICS Code Application: When considering the legal definition of similarly situated small business concern, prime contractors that are considering entering into a subcontractor also want to be aware of various factors that could influence the outcome of any future litigation.
 See information about small business subcontracting plans.

-There will be some disputes in the future as to the validity of the prime’s assignment of a NAICS code that arguably has nothing to do with the primary contract requirements.
-Although the SBA expressed the goals of promoting subcontracts to similarly situated businesses, there could be some concern as to whether relying on the prime to implement new NAICS code weakens the government’s overall assignment of the primary NAICS Code.
+There will be some disputes in the future as to the validity of the prime’s assignment of a NAICS code to its similarly situated subcontractor that arguably has nothing to do with the primary contract requirements.
+Although the SBA expressed the goals of promoting subcontracts to similarly situated small businesses, there could be some concern as to whether relying on the prime to implement new NAICS code weakens the government’s overall assignment of the primary NAICS Code.
 See 13 CFR 125.3 (c)(1)(v).